numpy/numpy/doc/source/reference/arrays.indexing.rst

 .. data:: newaxis

-   The :const:`newaxis` object can be used in all slicing operations as discussed above. :const:`None` can also be used instead of :const:`newaxis`.
+   The :const:`newaxis` object can be used in all slicing operations to create an axis of length one. :const:`None` can also be used instead of :const:`newaxis`.